101. Elementary French I. 3 cr.

 301W.
 French Conversation and Composition I. 3 cr.

 A course designed to expand oral and written fluency through extensive reading, discussion, and writing on a variety of topics.
 A systematic grammar review is an integral part of the course.
 Prerequisite: 202 or instructor's permission.
-Fall.
+Intermittently.

 302W.
 French Conversation and Composition II.
 3 cr.